River Walk Sites

 River Run opens the downtown river to a beautiful 7-mile paddle from Eastwood MetroPark on the Mad River through downtown to Carillon Historical Park and the University of Dayton area.

 Two structures span the river, each with passageways: One smooth-water passageway for novice paddlers and one whitewater play feature for more experienced paddlers.
 River Run also allows people to fish, sunbathe and enjoy the river downtown in new ways.
 Information courtesy Five Rivers MetroParks.

-In 2015, the Miami Conservancy District and its partners – Downtown Dayton Partnership, Five Rivers MetroParks, CareSource, and Cox Media Group – joined forces to beautify the floodwall across the Great Miami River from RiverScape MetroPark.
+In 2015, the Miami Conservancy District and its partners – State of Ohio, Downtown Dayton Partnership, Five Rivers MetroParks, CareSource, and Cox Media Group – joined forces to beautify the floodwall across the Great Miami River from RiverScape MetroPark.
 The result is a 16-foot tall by 1,000-foot long painted mural, designed by local artist Amy Deal and painted by local art education organization K-12 Gallery & TEJAS.